Edited by knudson81, 01 September 2017 - 06:53 AM.

 Next I got some flops over a bunker to the small part of the green, approximately 20yds.
 This is were I think the v sole was valuable.
 I could easier pop the ball up quick and high.
 I found the sole kept me from digging and leaving the shot short, very impressed.
 I compared the flops vs the my pm wedge and I give the slight wedge to the CBX.
 The pm grind I'm able to flip the ball higher but I found the risk of digging so much higher than the CBX.

 Bunker shots the sole again shines.
 On hard packed or thin lies the sole doesn't bounce like typical soles.
 So instead of bouncing and skulling the shot across the green the club doesn't bounce as much and you can still pull off a decent shot.
-I had little trouble with packed thin lies getting the ball in the air.
-For good lies and I prefer my pm grind but the thin lies and fried egg lies the CBX will out perform the pm grind.
+For good lies, I prefer my pm grind but the thin lies and fried egg lies the CBX will out perform the pm grind.

 Full shots are easy with the CBX.
 The ball launches high and straight.
 I tried and tried to manipulate the ball flight.
-I could move the ball 2 or 3 yes at most.
-Struggling is what you hit though.
+I could move the ball 2 or 3 yds at most.
 I also tried to lower the trajectory but this was not happening.
 I could change my distance but the fight was always high.
 This was the only week point I've found with this club.

 Not it's time to put the club to the test out on the course, and I can't believe I'm saying this, hopefully with some wind.